harshbhanderi22/flutter_remotway_assignment/README.md

 -> OnBoarding\
 -> Sign In\
 -> Sign Up\
--> Home Screen\
+-> Home Screen

-->All 4 are responsive\
+->All 4 are responsive

 -> Sign in with Google must be done to order to access homepage.\
--> Logout Option is added in Drawer of HomePage.\
+-> Logout Option is added in Drawer of HomePage.

--> Login SignUp directly is still not avaliable, Only Sign in with Google avaliable and it's data like email, name and userpicture displayed in homescreen in coresponding widgets.\n
+-> Login SignUp directly is still not avaliable, Only Sign in with Google avaliable and it's data like email, name and userpicture displayed in homescreen in coresponding widgets.

-## Packages that are used:-\
+## Packages that are used:-

 -firebase_auth\
 -google_sign_in\